Part 1 – Ethics

-In addition, for the UK exam candidates will be examined on the Financial Reporting Council’s Revised Ethical Standard 2016, for the IRL exam candidates will be tested on the IAASA’s Ethical Standard for Auditors (Ireland) 2016, and SGP candidates should also refer to the ISCA Code of Professional Conduct and Ethics (Revised November 2015).
+In addition, for the UK exam candidates will be examined on the Financial Reporting Council’s Ethical Standard, for the IRL exam candidates will be tested on the IAASA’s Ethical Standard for Auditors (Ireland), and SGP candidates should also refer to the ISCA Code of Professional Conduct and Ethics.

 You will be familiar with ACCA’s Code of Ethics from the Audit and Assurance exam.
 This mirrors the IESBA’s Code of Ethics so you will be familiar with the five basic principles of integrity, objectivity, professional competence and due care, confidentiality, and professional behaviour.
 You will also be familiar with the general areas of threat to the fundamental principles of self review, self interest, advocacy, familiarity, and intimidation.

 With regards to objectivity and independence, the general conceptual approach in the codes is as follows:

 (a) Identify threats to independence

 (b) Evaluate the significance of the threats identified, and